msieb1/msieb.io/index.md

 [Data Dreaming for Object Detection: Learning Object-Centric State Representations for Visual Imitation](pdf/ddfod.pdf)

-In this paper, we show we can use synthetically generated image data from only a few background-subtracted ground-truth images to built instance-specific object detectors robust to partial occlusions.
+In this paper, we show how we can use synthetically generated image data from only a few background-subtracted ground-truth images to build instance-specific object detectors robust to partial occlusions.
 Further, we demonstrate how we can use these detectors to imitate human demonstrations of manipulation tasks in a sample-efficient manner, where the overall imitation learning process takes less than 10 minutes.